kodecocodes/i10t/user-notifications/user-notifications.markdown

 `userNotificationCenter(_:didReceive:withCompletionHandler)` is called to let you know a notification action was selected.
 In it, you print out the `actionIdentifier` of the response, simply to confirm things are working as they should.
 You then call `completionHandler()` which accepts no arguments and is required to notify user notification center that you're done handling the action.

 Build and run the app and Notification Content extension, and trigger a notification.
 Expand the notification and select either response.
-Search the Debug Console and you should see responses like the below appear as soon as the notification dismisses (depending on the action chosen):
+Search the Debug Console and you should see responses like the ones below appear as soon as the notification dismisses (depending on the action chosen):

 ```html
 Response received for dismiss